GDGCloudCalgary/gcp_iot_mqtt/README.md

 # gcp_iot_mqtt
-Initial draft for MQTT published based on .net core to Google Cloud Core IoT
+Initial draft for MQTT message publisher based on .net core to Google Cloud Core IoT API

-Google Cloud IoT Core MQTT example with .NET instruction available in read me file with in solution.

 general help for setting up the project on gcp available in "gen certificates help.txt"